MicrosoftDocs/azure-docs/articles/app-service-web/app-service-web-tutorial-php-mysql.md

 > * Stream diagnostic logs from Azure
 > * Manage the app in the Azure portal

-Advance to the next tutorial to learn how to map a custom DNS name to it.
+Advance to the next tutorial to learn how to map a custom DNS name to a web app.

 > [!div class="nextstepaction"]
 > [Map an existing custom DNS name to Azure Web Apps](app-service-web-tutorial-custom-domain.md)